yboetz/pyznap/README.md

 and let pyznap run regularly by adding the following line

-    0 * * * *   root    /path/to/pyznap snap >> /var/log/pyznap.log
+    */15 * * * *   root    /path/to/pyznap snap >> /var/log/pyznap.log

-This will run pyznap once per hour to take and delete snapshots.
+This will run pyznap every quarter hour to take and delete snapshots.
 If you also want to send your filesystems to another location you can create a cronjob with

     0 0 * * *   root    /path/to/pyznap send >> /var/log/pyznap.log